gabrielbiscaia/weather-forecast/README.md

    npm run dev
    ```

-2. The API will be available at `http://localhost:3000`
+2. The APP will be available at `http://localhost:3000`

-3. Access the Swagger documentation at `http://localhost:3000/api`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.